-To receive credit or a final grade in a class, a student must attend the class at least 90 percent of the days it is offered.
-A student who attends fewer than 90 percent of the days the class is offered will be referred to the attendance review committee.
-The committee will determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade.
+If a student attends fewer than 75 percent of the class days or does not complete the principal-approved plan, then the attendance review committee will determine whether there are extenuating circumstances for the absences and how the student can regain credit or a final grade.
 [See policy FEC for more information.]

-All absences, excused or unexcused, may be held against a student's attendance requirement.
-To determine whether there were extenuating circumstances for any absences, the attendance committee will use the following guidelines:
+With the exception of absences due to serious or life-threatening illness or related treatment, all absences, excused or unexcused, may be held against a student's attendance requirement.
+To determine whether there were extenuating circumstances for any absences, the campus principal or attendance committee will consider: